onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-05-02-2025.md

 **Done last sprint**

-- Improved TypeScript support in the JS SDK
-- Identified cross-VM hooks for `@onflow/kit`
-- Created randomness React hook for `@onflow/kit`
-- Built the `Connect` component for `@onflow/kit`
+* Set up automated API documentation generation for FCL/SDK using TypeScript and JSDoc.
+* Migrated the cross-VM batch transaction hook from the scaffold to `@onflow/kit`.
+* Added a theming system for components in `@onflow/kit`.
-- Added chain ID hook to `@onflow/kit`
+* Added a cross-VM balance hook to `@onflow/kit`.
-- Enhanced the FCL spec with a new security feature for account proofs
+* Participated in a hackathon.

 **This sprint**

-- Automating FCL/JS SDK API documentation with TypeScript/JSDoc
-- Migrating the cross-VM batch transaction hook from the scaffold to `@onflow/kit`
-- Adding a theming system for components in `@onflow/kit`
+* Set up CI for automated documentation generation.
+* Convert FCL core exposed APIs to TypeScript.
-- Building a profile component for `@onflow/kit`
+* Build a profile component for `@onflow/kit`.
-- Building a transaction component for `@onflow/kit`
+* Build a transaction component for `@onflow/kit`.
+* Add a cross-VM FT spend hook to `@onflow/kit`.
+* Add a cross-VM NFT spend hook to `@onflow/kit`.
+* Add an NFT hook to `@onflow/kit`.
+* Add a child accounts hook to `@onflow/kit`.

 ---